Adetutu777/address-book/README.md

 ### address-book

-#### This is an article on how to use nuxtjs in your next vue project
+#### This web app is centered on an article titled: How to use NuxtJs in your next Vue project

 <!-- ```bash
 # install dependencies